elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 **Chinchilla** [@hoffmann2022an]

-- 70B parameters, trained on 1.5T;
+- 70B parameters, trained on 1.5T tokens;
 - Uses the same number of FLOPs and same training set as Gopher;
 - Outperforms both GPT-3 and Gopher.